-On this episode of The Zero Hour Podcast, we sit down with Amy Worley, Managing Director at Berkeley Research Group.
+On this episode, we sit down with Amy Worley, Managing Director at Berkeley Research Group.
 Amy advises clients of the global consulting and research firm on developing, tracking, and reporting on meaningful KPIs.
 Moreover, Amy assists in monitoring the effectiveness of a data protection program and information governance framework in clients' systems.

 Building an Information Governance Framework